Skip to main content

 Freedom of Expression and the Public's Right to Know

 Genuine democracy, advancement of knowledge, individual self-development, and social justice depend on a society in which freedom of expression and the right to know are a reality for everyone.
-The Centre for Free Expression works to advance these rights though public education, advocacy, law reform, research, advisory services, policy analysis, assistance to courts, and organizational collaborations.
+The Centre for Free Expression works to advance these rights through public education, advocacy, law reform, research, advisory services, policy analysis, assistance to courts, and organizational collaborations.

 The Latest

-News April 8, 2026
+News June 22, 2026

-Blog March 26, 2026
+Blog June 16, 2026